nancyhild/nmb-ow-doc/actions.md

 where `key` is the property name and `value` is any valid JSON value.

-The `demo/hello` action accepts two optional input arguments, which are used to tailor the response.
-The default greeting is "Hello, stranger from somewhere!".
-The words "stranger" and "somewhere" may be replaced by specifying the following parameters:
+The `demo/hello` action accepts two optional input arguments, which are used to tailor the response, so the default output greeting is "Hello, stranger from somewhere!".
+Let's replace the words "stranger" and "somewhere" by specifying the following parameters:

-- `name` whose value will replace the word "stranger",
+* `name`, whose value will replace the word "stranger"
-- `place` whose value will replace the word "somewhere".
+* `place`, whose value will replace the word "somewhere"

 Here's how these parameters look in the `nim action invoke` command: